tovarog23/AISI_CFS_Design_Functions/README.md

     1. `getFlexuralStrength_Single_GB()`:
     Return the strong axis allowable bending moment of a globally braced single c-section member **with or without** lips.
 Track sections can only be used if unpunched.
     2. `getFlexuralStrength_Boxed_GB()`:
     Return the strong axis allowable bending moment of a globally braced built-up c-section boxed member **with** lips.
-Track sections can only be used if unpunched.
+Track sections are not available.
     3. `getFlexuralStrength_B2B_GB()`:
     Return the strong axis allowable bending moment of a globally braced built-up c-section back to back member **with** lips.
 Track sections are not available.
 * Shear Strength Capacity: